 In 1931, Northam Warren tried to fix the application problem by introducing Instant Odo-ro-no with an in-built sponge applicator.
 The formula for this new product is unknown to me but it may have been similar to Odo-ro-no No. 3 introduced in 1929.
 A similar applicator was soon added to the original Odo-ro-no as well.

-In an attempt to make Odo-ro-no more portable, Northam Warren released Odo-ro-no Compact in 1933.
-This compact powder deodorant was packaged in a metal case designed to be carried in a purse and applied when needed – like a face powder – using the included lambswool puff.
+In an attempt to make Odo-ro-no antiperspirant more portable, Northam Warren released Odo-ro-no Compact in 1933.
+The compact powder was packaged in a metal case designed to be carried in a purse and applied when needed, like a face powder, using the included lambswool puff.
 Odorono went as far as suggesting that it could even be used to correct a shiny nose.

 Odo-ro-no Compact: “Checks Perspiration and Odor.
 Use as often as necessary, under the arms or wherever perspiration occurs.
 (Good for a shiny, perspiring nose or chin.)
 As simple, easy and pleasant to use as your vanity—carry it in your purse; keep one in your desk, to ensure personal daintiness at all times.”

 In 1936, the antiperspirant market changed direction when Feminine Products – a division of Carter Medicine – introduced Arrid, an antiperspirant cream made with aluminium sulphate.
 Although less effective than Odo-ro-no it was easier to apply.
 Arrid rapidly captured a large segment of the antiperspirant market and ultimately led to the demise of liquid antiperspirants packaged like Odo-ro-no.